LinguaPhylo/linguaPhylo.github.io/tutorials/templates/lphy-data.md

 (Note that keyword `data` cannot be used to name variables because it is reserved for defining scripting blocks as outlined above.)

-In order to start specifying the data block, make sure you type into the "data" tab of the command prompt, by clicking "data" at the bottom of LPhy Studio's window.
+In order to start specifying the `data { ... }` block, make sure you type into the "data" tab of the command prompt, by clicking "data" at the bottom of LPhy Studio's window.